mizrael/davidguida.net/src/_posts/2017-04-26-command-handlers-return-values-in-cqrs.md

   - Software Architecture
   - WebAPI
 ---
 I have recently come across this <a href="https://jimmybogard.com/domain-command-patterns-validation/" target="_blank" rel="noopener noreferrer">very interesting blog post</a> by Jimmy Bogard ( the guy behind <a href="https://github.com/jbogard/MediatR" target="_blank" rel="noopener noreferrer">Mediatr</a>, just FYI).
-He&#8217;s talking about CQRS, and makes a good point about how the user should be informed of the result of a Command execution.
+He's talking about CQRS, and makes a good point about how the user should be informed of the result of a Command execution.

 Should the Command Handler return a value?
 Should the Command Handler throw an exception?

 #### These are just some of the strategies we may take.
 Another option could be to just log the operation and forget that anything happened.
 Whatever.

 <a href="/cqrs-on-commands-and-validation/" target="_blank" rel="noreferrer noopener">A while ago</a> I blogged about how to validate the Commands and ensure the data passed to the Command Handler is valid.
-This is the strategy I&#8217;ve been adopting in my projects lately.
+This is the strategy I've been adopting in my projects lately.
 Why?
 Well, several reasons: first of all I want to keep Command execution separated from the validation.

-Moreover, Commands should be some sort of &#8220;fire and forget&#8221; operations.
+Moreover, Commands should be some sort of "fire and forget" operations.
 Let me clarify this a little bit.
 In my opinion Command execution should be a boolean operation: the system can either execute it or not.
 Stop.
-I should be able to know ahead if a Command can be executed and that&#8217;s the validation phase.
+I should be able to know ahead if a Command can be executed and that's the validation phase.
 If I finally manage to get to the Handler, I know that the data I have is valid and I can run Command.
-No need to return a &#8220;true&#8221;.
+No need to return a "true".

 #### So what should I do to make all the pieces fit?